lu0/dotfiles_linuxMint/README.md

 ## Custom Cinnamon Appearance
 Themes and tweaks I use for the Cinnamon DE.
+Reboot after configuration.
 ![Preview while on desktop](cinnamon/custom-cinnamon.png)